-In most situations, it doesn’t matter who owns the mineral rights, as it may be cost prohibitive to get the minerals out of the ground.
-Furthermore, if you have the resources to do so, you must do so without damaging or interfering with the use of any homes or property around you.
+In many situations, it is cost prohibitive to get minerals out of the ground; moreover, if you have the resources to do so, you must do so without damaging or interfering with the use of any homes or property around you.
 State or local laws may also regulate the extent to which a mineral extraction operation can affect the environment.

 When a party seeking to exploit the mineral rights in property does not own the land, a common approach is to lease only the mineral rights from the property owner.
 Such leases include a description of the real property, the length of time the lease will be in effect, and the compensation the extractor must pay to the owner of the property for the right to exploit the natural resources.

 Even when an oil and gas lease identifies a specific term, a standard lease will automatically extend if commercial production is established on the property.
 Unless the lease specifically states otherwise, the establishment of a single producing well will extend the entire lease, provided that any of the wells on the property continue to produce oil or gas.

 In the United States, the rights to exploit or extract natural resources, such as minerals, oil, and gas, may be owned or transferred separately from the land.
 A property owner may convey the physical property but retain the rights to control all natural resources.
 In addition, a party with mineral rights may use the land above the minerals in any way reasonably necessary to extract them.

 How Does Adverse Possession Affect Property Ownership?
 One way that property owners exercise their property rights is b...
 Read More

 A person borrowing money to buy a home assumes the loan is secured by the mortgage lien on the house.
 In the event the h...
 Read More